emmanueletti/resource-wall/notes.md

 - [x] update `GET /likes/search` to return an array of likes for a given `?res=id`
 - [x] update `POST /likes` to return an array of likes for the resource
 - [x] add `DELETE /likes` to delete the like for the given `resource_id`, returning the updated array of likes
-- [ ] update `POST /ratings` returning an array of all ratings for the rosource
+- [x] update `POST /ratings` to return an array of all ratings for the resource
 - [ ] add `PUT /ratings` to update the rating and return the array of ratings
 - [ ] add `GET /categories` to return an array of categories for the signed-in user
 - [ ] add `GET /categories/search` to return an array of categories for the given `?res=id`